 citybooks Haarlem gets underway in 2017, and the residencies will take place spread over four years.
 We’ll be inviting four authors to each write a city portrait.
 Two graphic novelists will realise the visual dimension of the project and draw city portraits inspired by Haarlem.

-In October 2017, Kristien Hemmerechts kicks things off on the first of our two-weeks’ residencies in Haarlem.
-Next is Spanish author Andrés Barba, he will stay in Haarlem for two weeks in April 2019.
+In October 2017, Kristien Hemmerechts kicked things off on the first of our two-weeks’ residencies in Haarlem.
+Next was graphic novelist Ulli Lust, visiting the city in February 2018.
+The Spanish author Andrés Barba resided in Haarlem for two weeks in April 2019.
+In 2020, the city welcomes Cynan Jones for his citybooks residency.